kadena-community/kadena.js/packages/apps/docs/src/docs/participate/docs.md

 - `/learn` contains foundational information about blockchains, cryptography, consensus, and Kadena core concepts and terminology.
 - `/participate` contains information about community programs and how you can get involved.
 - `/reference` provides a central hub for technical reference information about Pact, Marmalade, and other tools.
-- `/tutorials` provides a central hub for tutorials.

 Within these folders, the Markdown files—files with the `md` extension—contain the documentation content.
 After you explore these folders, create a local working branch of the repository for your contribution.